Media Theory and Cognitive Technologies

 These macro questions about the mediation and representation of culture connect to our previous week's studies of cultural semiotics and the function of the cultural encyclopedia and interpretive communities.

-The statements by the writers in this unit--Benjamin, Malraux, and Baudrillard--are often considered as a chain of accruing arguments, each presupposing the earlier, and adding analyses and observations from the media of their era and schools of thought that each theorist participated in.
+The statements by the writers in this unit--Benjamin, Malraux, and Baudrillard--are a chain of accruing arguments, each presupposing the earlier, and adding analyses and observations from the media of their era and schools of thought that each theorist participated in.
 What are the main issues?
 How does digital reproducibility and mediation enable us to rethink these questions today?

 The Google Art Project is being positioned in a nexus of cultural, institutional, and media technology issues.
 How are the issues discussed by these writers and the important theory in sociological descriptions of cultural institutions played out in this recent project of cultural mediation and representation?